Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Introduction-to-deploying-the-ALZ-Pattern.md

 {{% tab "Cloud Solution Provider (CSP) or Azure Lighthouse" %}}

-The initiatives in this repository are designed to align with the management group hierarchy guidelines of Azure Landing Zones.
+Cloud Solution Provider (CSP) or Azure Lighthouse access works at subscription level and management group structure is not visible in these scenarios.
+The AMBA-ALZ aligned initiatives in this repository are designed to align with the management group hierarchy guidelines of Azure Landing Zones.
 However, in the CSP or Azure Lighthouse scenarios where no access at the management group level is available/possible, all of the initiatives in this repository will be mapped to the identified subscription:

 - Identity Initiative.
 - Management Initiative.